siavava/platform.amitt.ai/README.md

 fix them on save, as well as Sass for website styling.
 Overall, everything went smoothly.

-Side-note:
+> **Note**
+>
-I set up my repositories in a folder (call it `workspace`).
+> I set up my repositories in a folder (call it `workspace`).
-My vite project initially wouldn't run, and I discoveredi t was because the repository's parent directory had an empty `package.json` file.
+> My vite project initially wouldn't run, and I discovered
+> it was because the repository's parent directory had an empty
+> `package.json` file.
-Is this alays an issue, and if so &mdash;
+> Is this always an issue, and if so &mdash;
-is there ever a way to tell `vite` not to look beyond the currentdir ectyory(going "up" the directory structure)?
+> is there ever a way to tell `vite` not to look beyond the current directory
+> (going "up" the directory structure)?
+>
-I can see a scenario where we do _not_ want the parent's configurations, if any, interfering with our configurations.
+> I can see a scenario where we do _not_ want the parent's configurations,
+> if any, interfering with our configurations.

 ## What Worked Well

-Vite! :lightning:
+Vite! :zap:

 ## What Didn't